 Smoking has jumped on the digital wagon by introducing electronic cigarettes.
-Popularly known as e-cigarette or e-cig, the handheld electronic device is becoming more and more popular especially as substitute to the conventional cigarettes which are known for their adverse on peoples’ health including the oral health.
+Popularly known as e-cigarettes or e-cigs, the handheld electronic device is becoming more popular.
+This is especially true as a substitute for conventional cigarettes which are known for their adverse effects on people’s health including oral health.

 And so the question remains: